KeepsItCrypt0/PulseStrategy/README.md

 • Issuance Period: 180 days from deployment. around Nov 1st 2025

-Prerequisites

-• Solidity Version: 0.8.20

-• Dependencies:

-• OpenZeppelin Contracts (@openzeppelin/contracts)

-• ERC20.sol

-• SafeERC20.sol

-• ReentrancyGuard.sol

-• IERC20Metadata.sol

-Install dependencies using npm: bash npm install @openzeppelin/contracts
-Usage

 License
 This contract is licensed under the MIT License.
 See the SPDX-License-Identifier at the top of the contract.

 We welcome contributions!
-To contribute:

 • Clone the GitHub repository: git clone <repository-url>.

 We especially encourage contributions to develop new front-end interfaces to enhance user interaction with the contract.

-For questions or support, please open an issue on this repository or contact the maintainers via
+For questions or support, please contact the maintainers via

 X @pulseStrategy